 Medications for erectile dysfunction include phosphodiesterase inhibitors, prostaglandins, and testosterone.

-Phosphodiesterase inhibitors: This class of medications includes sildenafil,* tadalafil, and vardenafil.
-They work by inhibiting an enzyme called phosphodiesterase type 5 (PDE-5).
-This enzyme normally breaks down a molecule called cGMP.
-Inhibiting the enzyme makes more cGMP available, which leads to relaxation of smooth muscles in the penis, allowing more blood to enter and helping to produce an erection.
-These medications are taken before sex and will cause an erection only when the man is sexually stimulated.
+Phosphodiesterase inhibitors: This class of medications includes sildenafil, tadalafil, and vardenafil.
+They work by inhibiting an enzyme called phosphodiesterase type 5 (PDE-5), allowing more blood to enter the penis and helping to produce an erection.
+These medications are often taken before sex and will cause an erection only when the man is sexually stimulated.

 Prostaglandins (alprostadil): Alprostadil can be injected into the penis or inserted as a pellet through the urethra.
-It causes an erection that usually lasts about 60 minutes.
+It causes an erection without sexual stimulation that usually lasts about 60 minutes.
 The danger with this method is that too high a dose can cause priapism, an erection that won't go away.
-This condition can cause serious bruising, bleeding, and pain.
+This condition requires immediate medical attention as it can cause serious bruising, bleeding, pain and permanent penile damage.
 Once the doctor is sure of the right dose, the man can self-inject at home.

 Some doctors may prescribe a combination of alprostadil with additional ingredients such as phentolamine to help the medication work more effectively.
 This mixture is prepared by the pharmacy according to the directions of the prescribing doctor.
 It is injected into the penis before sex.

-Testosterone: This is only useful for people with specific disorders like hypogonadism (small testicles) that result in lower than normal amounts of testosterone in the blood stream.
-Testosterone increases interest in sex, as well as erections.
+Testosterone: This is only useful for people with specific disorders like hypogonadism that result in lower-than-normal amounts of testosterone in the blood stream.
+In this case, supplementing with testosterone may be recommended to help increase erections and interest in sex.

 Common non-medication ways of treating erectile dysfunction include vacuum devices and penile implants.